bognikol/Eleusis/README.md

 * Hardening, hardening, hardening
 * Switch to platform-independent build tool (CMake preferably)
+* Make implementation on macOS Cocoa as well as at least one Linux windowing system (X11, Wayland)
 * Implement basic palette of controls/widgets: TextBox, Slider, ScrollBar, Button etc.
 * Implement rendering caching and rendering paralelization on multi-CPU systems
 * Implement weak styling (CSS-like styling where entity has certain string identifier which acts as a key to object which holds information about requested properties of the entity)
 * Writing large number of UI tests (now we have just basics)
-* Large number of small and larger features and improvements
+* Large number of small and larger features, improvements and bug fixes

 ## Getting Started